rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-jsonrpc/src/site/markdown/guide/client.md

 ## Connector

 `RequestIoHandler` class is responsible for JSON-RPC requests handling.
-But if your case is not a specific there is also additional wrapper `pl.chilldev.commons.jsonrpc.client.Connector` class that provides a convenient API for building full TPC JSON-RPC clients out of the box - all you need to do is to specify service address (host and port).
+But if your case is not a specific there is also additional wrapper `pl.chilldev.commons.jsonrpc.client.Connector` class that provides a convenient API for building full TCP JSON-RPC clients out of the box - all you need to do is to specify service address (host and port).

 **Note:** Right now this class has a major disadvantage, as it synchronizes response flow (which means you loose JSON-RPC big advantage which is asynchronicity).